MaterializeInc/materialize/doc/user/content/demos/microservice.md

    a bit of time (upwards of 3 minutes, even on very fast connections).

-   If the command succeeds, it will have started all of the necessary infrastructure will be started and will have generated ~1000 events.
+   If the command succeeds, it will have started all of the necessary infrastructure and will have generated ~1000 events.

 ### Understanding sources & views